Harringay Stadium: Speedway

-A speedway track was laid inside the greyhound track and speedway events began at Harringay Stadium on 29 May 1928, three months after the first speedway event was held in the UK.
+A speedway track was laid inside the greyhound track and speedway events began at Harringay Stadium on 29 May 1928, three months after the first speedway event was held in the United Kingdom.
 After four years, with mixed success, the events were discontinued.
 However, they resumed in 1935 and, after a break during the war, speedway events ran from 4 April 1947 until 1954.
 During the 1930s, many events were promoted by sports promoter Tom Bradbury-Pratt.

-The home team was known as the Harringay Canaries, then the Harringay Tigers, and finally the Harringay Racers.
-Australian Vic Duggan was the top star from 1947 to 1950.
+The home team was known as the Harringay Canaries, then the Harringay Tigers, and finally the Harringay Racers Australian Vic Duggan was the top star from 1947 to 1950.
 When he retired Split Waterman took over as Racers star rider.

 The huge postwar popularity of speedway declined through the early 1950s and Harringay was one of many tracks that discontinued their involvement in the sport in that period.
 The stadium was last used for speedway when it staged the Provincial League Riders' Championship on 16 September 1961.

 In 1950, with a gap to fill in their schedule, the promoters of the speedway staged an unofficial "Australian Championship" with the top Australian riders competing in Britain at the time (the field included Ronnie Moore, who although born in Australia, grew up in New Zealand and raced as a New Zealander).
 Other riders in the meeting included Aub Lawson, Jack Young, Vic Duggan, Bill Longley, Lionel Levy, Graham Warren and Bob Leverenz.
 Graham Warren won the "Australian Championship" from Aub Lawson and future dual World Champion Jack Young.